MetOffice/simulation-systems/source/WorkingPractices/reviews.rst

 Code and System Review
 ----------------------
-Organising the code reviewer is the responsibility of the developer and is done by emailing the :ref:`ssd`.
+Organising the code reviewer is the responsibility of the developer and is done by emailing the :ref:`SSD Team <simIT>`.
 Reviewers are assigned to email requests a couple of times a week.

 The code reviewer will check that the change meets the coding standards and fits